World News | Russia Blocks Final Document at Nuclear Treaty Conference | LatestLY

 The four references in the draft final document to the Zaporizhzhia plant, where Russia and Ukraine accuse each other of shelling, would have had the parties to the NPT express “grave concern for the military activities” at or near the facility and other nuclear plants.

-It also would have recognized Ukraine's loss of control and the International Atomic Energy Agency's inability to ensure the plant's nuclear material is safeguarded.
-It supported IAEA efforts to visit Zaporizhzhia to ensure there is no diversion of its nuclear materials.
-The agency's director is hoping to organize in the coming day.
+It also would have recognised Ukraine's loss of control and the International Atomic Energy Agency's inability to ensure the plant's nuclear material is safeguarded.
+It supported IAEA efforts to visit Zaporizhzhia to ensure there is no diversion of its nuclear materials, a trip the agency's director is hoping to organize in the coming days.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)